-- expected to be settled within twelve months after the reporting date or - there is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting date All other liabilities are classified as non current.
+- expected to be settled within twelve months after the reporting date or - there is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting date j.
+Revenue Recognition i) Operating Lease Income

+All other liabilities are classified as non current.